iotengineer22/pi-360camera-test/README.md

 # pi-360camera-test
 This repository present solution for my raspberry-pi 360 camera test

-Here's the English translation for your GitHub ReadMe:

----

 ## Trying YOLOX with Raspberry Pi and ONNX Runtime